christywastaken/twitter-sentiment-analysis/README.md

 <b>Geographical Analysis</b>: Examine if the observed change in sentiment occurs in other locations outside of Newcastle-Upon-Tyne within a 15 km radius.

-<b>weet Content Analysis</b>: Delve into the content of the tweets themselves to gain insights into the factors driving the significant shift in sentiment between 3am and 5am.
+<b>Tweet Content Analysis</b>: Delve into the content of the tweets themselves to gain insights into the factors driving the significant shift in sentiment between 3am and 5am.
 Consider the possibility that a small number of highly active positive users may be influencing the data.

 <b>Lockdown Impact</b>: Assess the impact of COVID-related lockdown restrictions on tweet sentiment by comparing data from different weeks/months and years.